danielmolina81/python-api-challenge/README.md

 ![](WeatherPy/output_data/Fig4.png)

-## Requirement 2: Compute Linear Regression for Each Relationship
+## 2. Compute Linear Regression for Each Relationship

 ### Create a DataFrame for the Northern Hemisphere
 ![](WeatherPy/output_data/4.png)